Blockchain History Timeline: From Inception to Future

 Generative AI’s Breakout Year (2023)

 In 2023, Generative AI made a significant impact on the blockchain industry.
-Moreover, with the ability to generate data similar to the input data it’s trained on, Generative AI opened up new possibilities for blockchain applications.
+Moreover, Generative AI generates data similar to its training input, opening up new possibilities for blockchain applications.

 The Future of Blockchain: Predictions and Possibilities